YouTube TV Likely To Drop Paramount Channels Today

-A dispute between YouTube TV and Paramount could come to a head today with YouTube TV threatening to pull all Paramount channels, including local CBS affiliates.
+A carriage dispute between YouTube TV and Paramount could come to a head today (Feb.
+13), with the virtual pay TV provider threatening to pull all of the programmer’s channels—including local CBS stations.

-On Wednesday, virtual MVPD YouTube TV said in a blog post that despite what it called “good faith” negotiations with Paramount, that the two sides had not yet reached a carriage deal.
+On Wednesday, virtual multichannel video programming distributor YouTube TV said in a blog post that despite what it called “good faith” negotiations with Paramount, two sides had not yet reached a carriage deal.

-YouTube TV offered some respite to subscribers, promising to refund them if the channels are pulled.
+YouTube TV offered some respite to subscribers, promising refunds if the channels are pulled.

 Paramount’s cable channels include BET, Comedy Central, MTV, Nickelodeon, CBS Sports Network, Paramount Network, CMT, Nick Jr., Smithsonian Channel, TV Land and VH1.

-All CBS local affiliates could be dropped as well another 10 other local stations part of the CBS News and Stations division, including
+All CBS local affiliates could be dropped, as well as another 10 other stations that are part of the CBS News and Stations division, including:

 • Atlanta (WUPA)